tlemo/darwin/docs/python.md

-# Python Bindings for Darwin
+# Python Bindings for Darwin: Setup

 > Only Python 3 is supported (3.6+ recommended).
 Anywhere `python` is
 > referenced in these instructions, it refers to the python 3 interpreter,